squidsolutions/squid-events-api/README.md

 * method: withContentReferenceID()
 * string(256)
 * optional
-* identify the actual content
+* the reference of the content.
+Must be a valid reference in the meta-data source.
 * example: ID of an image, video, article, journal…

 #### ContentReferenceArticle